Home » Shooting Blanks? (Emails)

 Is there a virus at play?

 Is the email from someone you know?
-They may have a virus generating and sending out these emails.
+They may have a virus that generates and sends out these emails.

 What if the email is from someone you do not know?
 It could be a spammer (or a spammer’s virus) trying to verify whether your email address is valid.
 They send an email; it doesn’t bounce back.
 The process confirmed that your email address is active.
 Add your email to the list!